1587/speaking-exam/00-part3.md

 My answer:

 ```
-My hobby is reading, I've been reading about 10 years.
+My hobby is reading, I've been reading for 10 years.

 No, I don't have enough time to do it.
 I'm busy with work.

 reading books can help us learn more usefull skills, we will work efficiently.
 I usually read in the book store on weekends. and I have met many new friends by reading.
-we often reading together and discuss the books.
+we often read together and discuss the books.
-but I buy books online, because shopping online is cheaper than offline.
+but I often buy books online, because shopping online is cheaper than offline.
 ```

 ### 20.3	part3（5~7）(15+15+30)